Paul Casey: Golf's comeback kid sets sights on Ryder Cup

 According to Tommy Fleetwood, one of the rising stars of the European Tour, Casey is an ideal possible teammate ahead of September's contest at Le Golf National.

-'You want your 12 strongest players and when that time comes around, if Paul is one of them, then you don't want to miss out on that kind of figure and player so it's important that he's come back'' says Fleetwood, who started this year with a win at the Abu Dhabi HSBC Golf Championship and is a strong contender for Bjorn's team.
+"You want your 12 strongest players and when that time comes around, if Paul is one of them, then you don't want to miss out on that kind of figure and player so it's important that he's come back,'' says Fleetwood, who started this year with a win at the Abu Dhabi HSBC Golf Championship and is a strong contender for Bjorn's team.

 Having lived in the US and played on the PGA Tour since 2004, Casey knows more than most about the strength of the opposition that awaits Europe.

 ''America has really figured out how to play team golf.
-They've had great success at the President's Cup, now the Ryder Cup is theirs.
+They've had great success at the President's Cup, now the Ryder Cup is theirs," he says.

 "These really young players, if you look at Jordan Spieth, Rickie Fowler, Justin Thomas, Dustin Johnson, I mean what a unit.
-All great friends and amazing golfers,'' he says. ''We're going to have to play some amazing golf.
-But I think the matches will be brilliant I can guarantee. ''
+All great friends and amazing golfers.

+"'We're going to have to play some amazing golf.
+But I think the matches will be brilliant, I can guarantee. ''

 With eight months still to go until the Ryder Cup and with players coming in and out of form, Casey knows his place in Bjorn's European team is far from guaranteed.
 It's time to take his chance.